-You may vote "For" or "Against" each nominee to the board of directors or you may abstain from voting.
+You may either vote "For" or "Against" or abstain from voting with respect to each nominee to the board of directors.
 For proposals 2 and 3, you may vote "For" or "Against" or abstain from voting.
-For proposal 4, you may vote for "every year", "every two years" or "every three years" or abstain.
 The procedures for voting are: